9 Smart Moves That’ll Help You Raise Your Credit Score

 Paying shortly before the information is reported is the best strategy.
-If figuring that out sounds like too much trouble (it might involve timing payments differently for different cards), try the next suggestion.
+Doing this might involve timing payments differently for different cards.
+However, if figuring that out sounds like too much trouble, try the next suggestion …

 If you charge $1,000 on a card with a $2,000 limit and charge nothing on three similar cards, your overall credit utilization ratio might be 12.5%, but it will be 50% for that one card, and that will hurt your score.

 To avoid this, note the credit limit for each card and, when you reach 20% of the limit, put the card away and use another.

 4. Set Up Alerts